artemis-yl/artemis-yl.github.io/Resume.md

       - GD&T
       - PI&Ds and PFDs
    - Hands-on Experience in creating Composite Laminates, Chemical Piping Systems
-   - Knowledge in Processes such as: Plastic Injection Molding, Metal Casting Methods,
+   - Knowledge in Processes such as:
+      - Plastic Injection Molding, Metal Casting Methods, Layout of Automated Assembly Equipement
 - **Electrical**
    - Use of tools such as: Oscillascope, Multimeter
-   - Soldering Experience
+   - Soldering,wiring and circuit assembly experience
    - Creating, editing and reading Analog & Digital circuits diagrams
    - Experience in selecting, installing and using devices such as
       - Pressure transmitters, Thermocouples, data logger, solenoid valves and Heater Controllers
+      - Arduinos, motor controller circuits, encoders

 ### Interpersonal Skills & Abilities
    - Working individually: